google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/optimize-encoding-and-transfer.md

 * Whitespace (spaces and tabs) is a developer convenience in HTML, CSS, and JavaScript.
 An additional compressor could strip out all the tabs and spaces.

 <pre class="prettyprint">
-{% includecode content_path="web/fundamentals/performance/optimizing-content-efficiency/_code/minified.html" region_tag="full" %}
+{% includecode content_path="web/fundamentals/performance/optimizing-content-efficiency/_code/minified.html" region_tag="full" adjust_indentation="auto" %}
 </pre>

 After applying the above steps, the page goes from 406 to 150 characters, a 63% compression savings.
 Granted, it’s not very readable, but it also doesn’t have to be: you can keep the original page as your "development version" and then apply the steps above whenever you're ready to release the page on your website.